sgmurphy/wordpress-plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 8.3.0.1 =
+* Fix: Issues with the decryption model

-= 8.1.6 =
+= 8.3.0 =
-* July 29th, 2024
+* August 12th, 2024
-* Fix: code for two modules loaded even if not enabled.
-* Improvement: added filter to write to other file than the wp-config.php
-* Improvement: added a constant which prevents inserting the .htaccess auto prepend rule
+* Feature: Password security scan.
+This feature scans your users for weak passwords, and allows you to enforce non-compromised passwords.
+* Fix: Fixed some strings that were not translatable.
+This has been resolved.
+* Fix: Premium support link did not work.
+Now links to the correct page.
-* Improvement: several bug fixes in the Let's Encrypt generation
+* Improvement: Disable the cron schedules on deactivation.
+* Fix: Links in emails were sometimes not correct.
+This has been fixed.
+* Fix: Fatal error on permission detection.
+This has been resolved.
+* Improvement: Custom header for the license checks for better compatibility with some hosting environments.
+* Improvement: Added option to disable X-powered-by header.
+* Improvement: New improved encryption method for some settings.

 = 8.1.5 =
 * June 21th, 2024